What is Learning Support Services?

 The mission of Learning Support Services (LSS) is to provide educational support for student-athletes through individualized academic plans designed to promote learning for academic success at the University of Maryland.

-The program is designed to provide structured assistance to academically at-risk student-athletes in their current classes and to provide instruction and remediation in areas of academic skill and strategy weakness.
-Ultimately, as students acquire the skills and strategies, they will become more independent and self-sufficient academically.
+The program is designed to provide structured assistance to academically at-risk student-athletes in their current classes and to provide instruction and guidance in areas of academic skill and strategy difficulties.
+Ultimately, as student-athletes acquire the skills and strategies, they will become more independent and self-sufficient academically.

 At the University of Maryland there are four Learning Specialists whose assigned roles are to provide guidance to student-athletes experiencing difficulty with academic issues related to the transition to college.
 Learning Specialists conduct one-on-one meetings to teach and develop academic skills needed to achieve success.
 These areas may include time management, reading, note-taking, writing, organization, test-taking, and learning strategies.

 The Learning Specialists assist student-athletes and counselors in identifying possible learning disabilities by conducting assessments and evaluations, coordinating appropriate neuropsychological/ psycho-educational testing, and acting as liaisons to the University of Maryland Office of Disability Support Services.

 Who has access to the Learning Support Services Staff?

 Any student-athlete may make an appointment with a Learning Specialist to gain insight into their learning styles, academic strategies and for support in identifying services that they can access.